The maternity leave laws and acts in the United States are like a box of chocolates.

 The PDA is also a secondary act which applies only while a woman is still working.

 Maternity leave regulations in the United States also include state-based laws.
 There are two categories to explore: stand alone state-based laws, and a federal and state-based partnership.

 State Family Leave Laws – Many states have separate family medical leave acts or regulations that compliment, and/or expand upon the federal law.
 If you are planning a pregnancy or maternity leave it is important to know how the rules work in your state.
 The state regulations add extra value in several ways:

 - Widen the types of employers subject to regulation

 - Provide for paid leave in two states

-A federal law passed in 2009 designed to help people unemployed due to the poor economic conditions, contained provisions that provide state level assistance to families unable to work because of maternity related conditions.
+A federal law passed in 2009 designed to help people unemployed due to the poor economic conditions, contained provisions that provide state-level assistance to families unable to work because of maternity-related conditions.
 Twenty states took advantage.
 See if you qualify for compensation for a “compelling family reason”.

 Small businesses frequently are not subject to maternity leave laws in the United States.
-Most of the regulations have criteria based upon employee size.
+Most of the regulations have criteria based on employee size.
 Each regulation differs.
 Small businesses with less than 50 employees are excused from many of these regulations, but not all.
 Some of the state-based rules widen the net to include small businesses.